luandaja/patterns-box/patterns/adapter.md

 ## ⚠When not to use it?

-* When we want to add behavior to the incompatible interface
+* When we want to add behavior to the incompatible interface.

 ## ‼Common mistakes when implementing